KilianZimmerer/rfm/README.md

 The transformer model is trained on simulated data.
 The simulations are done with [sumo](https://sumo.dlr.de/docs/index.html).

-Running simulations and storing the outputs is a two step process as described below.
-Before you must install the sumo package:
+To run simulations you must install the sumo package:

 ```
 sudo apt install sumo sumo-tools sumo-doc
 ```

+Running simulations and storing the outputs is a two step process as described below.

 ### 1. Setting up the railway network